 It's great to cycle along the seashore, and being on a tricycle was yet another experience especially for my wife, who doesn't always have good balance.
 She always wanted to come along with me when I cycled to work!.
-Sergio, aged 74,

-Sergio, aged 7 Brasil
+Sergio, aged 74, Brasil